monerium/smart-contracts/docs/DeploymentPlaybook.md

 unknown_chain = { key = "${LINEASCAN_API_KEY}", chain = 59141, url = "https://api-sepolia.lineascan.build/api" }
 ```

+> This configuration is for Linea Sepolia, you should replace the `url` if you're deploying on mainnet

 After successful deployment, your tokens should be verified and visible on the blockchain explorer!

 > The logs will print you the newly deployed token addresses